mikebesso/ShinyTrades/README.md

 Our log needs to allow us to track trades that we take as well as the trades that we do not take.

+## Finish Strategy Framework

+Along with coding, this will require lots of testing.

 ## Create a Profit/Loss Statement By Symbol

 One of our goals is to understand what we are trading and learn for our successes and mistakes.
 To do that, we want to understand our